 We have developed many fully-implemented prototypes which have been publicly demonstrated at the above conferences.
 We have been awarded the Best Demonstration Prize at AAMAS 2010, the second prize at the EuroITV 2011 grand challenge, and the Best Application Prize at ICAPS 2013.
 Check our demonstrations page!

-The group comprises six full-time academic staff, two research assistants and two research fellows.
+The group comprises six full-time academic staff, two research fellows, one research assistant and four PhD students.
 It is located in the Phoenix building, hosting the Institute of Digital Innovation (IDI).

 Our current research is funded by the EPSRC on grants EP/N017447/1 and EP/K504609/1 and by Teesside University Doctoral Scholarships.
 Our research was also supported by the European Commission with over 3M Euros funding in recent years: our latest projects included one Network of Excellence and two FET projects.